 How long is the call open for?

-This APS is open for one year, until September 1, 2022.
+This APS is open for one year.
 Concept Papers will be reviewed on a rolling basis.
 The second APS is now open.
 The first round of concept papers deadline has been extended to May 10.
 Learn more here.

 Will both shared society and cross-border work be considered?

 Yes, the APS indicates that both shared society and cross-border work may be supported by USAID.
 While the APS does not indicate how much funding will be dedicated for each, it does indicate that the majority of the funding will be granted for cross-border work.

 Will intra-group work with one population cohort be considered?

 The APS definition of people to people work states that it “includes initiatives within the respective societies that contribute to a peaceful co-existence, mitigate impacts from the current conflict, and help advance a just resolution to that conflict.”

 USAID has established that Cost Sharing is not required.